gfergusonQA/gfergusonQA/README.md

 - 👋 Hi, I’m @gfergusonQA
 - 👀 I’m interested in showcasing my mobile automation skills.
-- 🌱 I’m currently learning more Python, C++, HTML, and more!
+- 🌱 I’m currently learning more PHP, Python, C++, HTML, and more!
-- 💞️ I’m looking to collaborate on automation projects!
+- 💞️ I’m looking to collaborate on automation projects, and other dev work.

 <!---
 gfergusonQA/gfergusonQA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.